ArminJo/PWMMotorControl/README.md

 # Revision History
 ### Version 2.1.0 - work in progress

+### Version 2.0.0
+- Removed all *Compensated functions, compensation now is always active.
+- Removed StopSpeed from EepromMotorinfoStruct.
+- Removed StartSpeed.
 - Renamed *.cpp to *.hpp.
 - Added and renamed functions.

-### Version 2.0.0
+- IMU / MPU6050 support.
 - Support of off the shelf smart cars.
 - Added and renamed functions.
 - Converted to voltage based formulas.